 - Annual checkups

 - Anal gland expressions

-As of now, we are committed to keeping our regular hours (12pm to 10pm, every day) at all three Bond Vet clinics (Upper West Side, Upper East Side, and Cobble Hill).
+Our hours are now 10am to 8pm at all three Bond Vet clinics (Upper West Side, Upper East Side, and Cobble Hill).
 You can book your appointment online or stop by for a visit.